Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: External field and magnetic susceptibility

-On the other hand, to find a solution for $\eta$, it is also necessary to numerically solve $u(r)$ and, consequently, $f(r)$ and $g(r)$ (the numerical solutions have been reported in Figs. \ref{fig:u(r)}, \ref{fig:f(r)}, and \ref{fig:eta(r)}).
-Note that for $I_0 \leq 1$, $u(r) \approx r$, and as $I_0$ becomes smaller, it enters a linear regime.
+We need to remark that in order to find a solution for $\eta$, it is also necessary to numerically solve $v(r)$ and, consequently, $f(r)$ and $g(r)$.
+The numerical solutions have been reported in Figs. \ref{fig:u(r)} and \ref{fig:f(r)}.
+Notice that for $I_0 \leq 1$, $v(r) \approx r$, and as $I_0$ becomes smaller, it enters a linear regime.
 This agrees with the fact that for small $I_0$, we enter the low-energy regime and, therefore, the highly interactive regime.